 Read all the latest news and research about Mycobacterium avium subsp. paratuberculosis (MAP) and the treatment of Crohn’s and other MAP-driven diseases.

-Human Paratuberculosis Foundation is dedicated to providing the most up-to-date information in our field to assist patients around the world in making informed decisions about their treatment.
+Human Paratuberculosis Foundation is dedicated to providing the most up-to-date MAP information to assist healthcare professionals and patients around the world to make informed decisions about their treatment.
 We are grateful for the support of this community and look forward to taking this journey together.

 Human Para is pleased to share the consensus article from the 2017 MAP conference in Philadelphia.
 This effort represents a historic collaboration of the world’s experts on Mycobacterium avium spp. paratuberculosis (MAP), who are concerned about the impact of MAP on human health.
 The goal of this collaboration is to advance better treatment options for patients suffering from MAP-driven conditions.